icann/resolver-testbed/setup-and-running.md

 In the Virtualbox _Host Network Manager_ create a new management network called _vboxnet0_.
 It should use the network 192.168.56/24 and have DHCP enabled.

+The control host also needs to have Python 3 installed.
+It also needs Frabic (`https://fabfile.org`) for Python 3; Fabric is best installed with `pip3 install fabric`.

 ## Get a local copy of the testbed software

 * `wget https://github.com/icann/resolver-testbed/archive/master.zip`